jianqiucao/EE367L/Lab1.md

 # EE367L Lab 1 Introduction
 ## Note

-  The lab is individual work.
+  - The lab is individual work.

-  You can use either your laptops or the PCs in the lab.
+  - You can use either your laptops or the PCs in the lab.
 We have 22 PCs in the lab.

+  - Wiliki account.
+Go to HOLM 250 if you have problem.

+  - If you have to miss a lab, contact the TA before lab for compensation.